a crowd of people walking during a parade

 The framework of Partnership, Alignment, and Impact (PAI) is the cornerstone of community engagement at VCU.
 The PAI framework provides a structured approach to community engagement that emphasizes building partnerships and aligning university resources with community-identified needs.
 To promote effective community engagement, faculty, students, and the community are encouraged to incorporate the PAI framework into their activities.
 It can be used to guide the development of partnerships, ensure alignment of resources and goals, guide research activities, and measure impact.
 While flexibility is encouraged to allow for adaptations to specific contexts and situations, the PAI framework provides a strong foundation for transformative community engagement.

 • Partnership: Building relationships with diverse stakeholders through collaboration and teamwork is essential to community engagement at VCU.
-Authentic, multi-sector partnerships informed by our core values are necessary to address complex, 21st-century problems and achieve equitable impact.
-Our focus on partnerships aims to narrow the divide between universities and communities and create shared agendas to address social and economic inequities.
+Authentic, multi-sector partnerships informed by our core values are necessary to address complex, 21st-century problems and achieve broad and balanced impact.
+Our focus on partnerships aims to narrow the divide between universities and communities and create shared agendas to address social and economic issues.

-• Alignment: The strategic alignment of university resources, processes, and scholarly pursuits with community-identified needs is crucial for creating relevance, delivering community benefit, and promoting social, economic, and environmental sustainability.
-An adaptive infrastructure that supports inclusion and accountability is key to aligning VCU's goals with city, state, and regional priorities.
+• Alignment: The strategic alignment of university resources, processes, and scholarly pursuits with community-identified needs is crucial for creating relevance, delivering community benefit, and promoting social and economic well-being.
+An adaptive infrastructure that supports broad participation and accountability is key to aligning VCU's goals with city, state, and regional priorities.

 CEnR-landing